Seneca-AI/common/README.md

 ## Notes

 * Do not edit any files in proto_out/
-* Do not remove any fields from protos, simple mark them as deprecated.
+* Do not remove any fields from protos, simply mark them as deprecated.